gogins/csound-extended/silencio/patches/README.md

 This directory contains Csound patches written in such a way as to be completely modular.
 I often use these patches to compose my own pieces.
 Most of these patches do not depend on any external resources or code.
-A few patches depend on SoundFonts, VST plugins, or samples.
+A few patches depend on SoundFonts, VST plugins, or sound samples.

 The approach here is generally to find existing instrument definitions that sound good to me and are free for me to use, and then to adapt them to my